SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 Creating our first client
 -------------------------
-In :mod:`HiSock`, there is a function to create a :class:`HiSockClient` instance, which is :meth:`hisock.connect`.
-This needs to be called with a maximum of two parameters.
-The first parameter is a tuple of the IP address of the server to connect to and the port is the port that the server is running on.
-The second parameter is the name of the client. :mod:`HiSock` uses IP addresses and names to identify clients.
-The third parameter (optional) is the group of the client.
-This tutorial won't mention groups.
+In :mod:`HiSock`, there is a class, :class:`HiSockClient`, in the ``client`` module.
+To create a client, you will need to create an instance of this class.
+The ``__init__`` function of the :class:`HiSockClient` class takes two required parameters.
+The first parameter is a tuple with the IP address and port that the server is running on.
+The second (optional) parameter is for the name of the client, which is used for identification.
+The third (optional) parameter is the group of the client, which won't be talked about in this tutorial.

 Like :class:`HiSockServer`, :class:`HiSockClient` needs to have its :meth:`start` method called to start the client.